What Is Asbestos Lung Cancer?

 - Chemically inert

-Additionally, asbestos was widely available and highly economical.
-For those reasons, the toxic mineral appeared in over 3,000 different asbestos products from the 1920s to the 1980s, when its deadly carcinogenic (cancer-causing) traits were finally made public.
+Because of its widely available and highly economical features, there were more than 3,000 different asbestos products used between the 1920s and the 1980s, when its deadly carcinogenic (cancer-causing) traits were finally made public.

 However, before then, countless Americans working with asbestos developed lung cancer and other diseases due to occupational asbestos exposure.

 - Serpentine asbestos: This type has long, soft fibers.
-Chrysotile is the only asbestos in this class and accounts for 90% of all asbestos consumed in America.
+Chrysotile is the only type of asbestos in this class and accounts for 90% to 95% of all asbestos consumed in America.

-When asbestos fibers enter the lungs, they do two things.
-First, they lodge in the lung’s soft inner tissue.
-Second, they traverse the soft tissue and travel through to the lung lining.
-Asbestos fibers stick to lung tissue and lining like flypaper.
-They can’t be exhaled and don’t decompose like organic pollutants.
+When asbestos fibers enter the lungs, they first lodge in the lung’s soft inner tissue.
+Next, they reach the soft tissue and can travel through to the lung lining (pleura).
+Asbestos fibers stick to lung tissue and lining, cannot be exhaled, and do not break down over time.

-Asbestos irritants remain in the lungs and trigger a natural immune system response to cover the fibers with scar tissue.
-That can be small, localized scars in the alveoli or large, extensive coverings in the mesothelium.
+Asbestos fibers remain in the lungs or lung lining and trigger a natural immune system response to cover the fibers with scar tissue.
+The scars can either be small and localized in the alveoli or large and extensive coverings in the pleura.

 There is a long latency or build-up period for lung cancer and pleural mesothelioma tumors to develop.
-That ranges anywhere from 10 to 50 years depending on the individual circumstances.
-But once these tumors turn malignant, they are aggressive and come on fast, often contributing to the countless deaths from asbestos exposure.
+That ranges anywhere from 10 to 50 years, depending on the individual circumstances.
+But once these tumors turn malignant, they are aggressive and come on fast.

 Detecting Lung Cancer Caused by Asbestos Exposure

-Most lung cancer victims first suspect trouble when unusual symptoms arise.
-Lung cancer tumors slowly build and then rapidly escalate.
+Most lung cancer victims first suspect trouble when symptoms arise.

-The best lung cancer detection is knowing the risks of developing lung cancer after prolonged asbestos exposure.
-Patients with a history of asbestos exposure should discuss this with their doctor and have precautionary detection tests.
+The best way to detect lung cancer is to know if you’re at risk even before symptoms appear.
+Patients with a history of asbestos exposure and smoking should discuss these factors with their doctor and have precautionary detection tests.

 Treating Asbestos Lung Cancer